flexera-public/flexera-plugins/gce/README.md

 **Important: This plugin is currently in a Pre-Alpha state and should not be used in production**

 ## Overview
 The GCE Plugin consumes the Google Compute v1 API and exposes the supported resources to RightScale SelfService.
-This allows for easy extenstion of a SelfService Cloud Application to use non-native resources from Google Compute Engine.
+This allows for easy extension of a SelfService Cloud Application to use non-native resources from Google Compute Engine.

 ## Requirements
 - A general understanding CAT development and definitions